alphagov/government-service-design-manual/about/index.md

 This website is a resource to help you and your team achieve the Digital by Default Standard.

 Remember, this site is an ‘alpha’ prototype.
-The guidance is incomplete, and shouldn’t yet be considered canonical.
+We are continuing to work on the material on this site, and will add more guidance and features before it is launched in April 2013.

-## The Standard
+## The Digital by Default Service Standard

-The [Digital by Default standard](/digital-by-default) is a list of criteria that services and teams must meet before they go live.
-This list is very much under discussion, but it gives you a sense of what’s currently under consideration.
+The [Digital by Default service standard](/digital-by-default) is a list of criteria that services and teams must meet before they go live, and are linked to from GOV.UK.
+The final list is currently under discussion, but this page gives you a sense of what’s currently under consideration.
+We will publish the agreed Standard in April 2013.

-Creating a standard for services to meet was [one of the actions in the Government Digital Strategy](http://publications.cabinetoffice.gov.uk/digital/strategy/#initial-outline-of-proposed-digital-by-default-transactional-service-standard), and that includes things like basing development around users needs, iterating a service based on feedback, and making plans to meet key performance indicators.

-The Digital by Default Service Standard will achieve two things.
+The Digital by Default Service Standard has been designed to achieve two things.
 Consistently excellent digital government services.
 And teams across Government capable of designing, building and running them.

+Creating a service standard was [one of the actions set out in the Government Digital Strategy](http://publications.cabinetoffice.gov.uk/digital/strategy/#initial-outline-of-proposed-digital-by-default-transactional-service-standard).
+It will include things like basing development around user needs, repeatedly iterating a service based on feedback, and making plans to meet key performance indicators.

-## The guidance
+## The Government Service Design Manual

 {:.left}
 ![Screen shot of the guidance home](http://alphagov.files.wordpress.com/2013/01/screen-shot-2013-01-07-at-15-45-48-e1357574909251.png)

-The [guides and toolkits](all-guides.html) are a pool of knowledge about how to design and build digital services.
-It contains code and copy for people to reuse, as well as advice about how to build features and the reasons for it.
+The [Government Service Design Manual](all-guides.html) is a pool of knowledge about how to design and build digital services.
+It contains code and copy for people to reuse, as well as advice about how to build service features and successful teams.

-When it’s released, teams across government will be able to contribute new approaches and tools.
-For now it’s been populated by GDS staff.
+After it’s released in April 2013, teams across government will contribute new approaches and tools as they go through the process of redesigning their services.
+For now it’s been populated by what GDS has learned so far.

-Not every heading is full of content - around half of the guidance has been returned at time of writing - but if you want to see good examples of guidance then take a look at the pages about [Colour palettes](colour-palettes/index.html).